djmason9/EZ-Speedy-Reedy/README.md

 | Plain text | `.txt` | UTF-8 encoded |
 | Markdown | `.md` | Markdown syntax is stripped; only prose is read |

+**URL** — paste any article or blog URL and click **Fetch & Read** (or press Enter).
+The page is fetched via a CORS proxy and parsed with Mozilla Readability, extracting only the article body.
+Works well on news sites, Wikipedia, Medium, Substack, and most static article pages.
+Does not work on paywalled pages, login-required pages, or SPAs that render content via JavaScript after load.

+**Paste Text** — paste raw text directly into the box and click **Start Reading**.

-You can load a new file at any time — it replaces the current text and resets to the beginning.
+You can load new content at any time — it replaces the current text and resets to the beginning.

 ### 2. Start reading
 Press **Play** or hit **Space** — words flash at the center of the screen at 350 WPM by default.